 When an insurance company enters goes in-network with a dental practice, the practice has to agree on the fee schedule for its service, as established by the insurance company.
 Negotiating these fees can be quite difficult and can be a drawback for dentists who want to charge more for their services.

 Sometimes quantity can take away from quality.
 When a practice has back-to-back patients, it is quite natural for the dentist or a front desk team member to feel pressed for time.
-This often leads a decrease in the quality of care provided to patients.
+This often leads to a decrease in the quality of care provided to patients.

 As the term suggests, the out-of-network practice are those that are not in any kind of contractual agreement with insurance companies.
 The practice still does accept insurance, but they can also charge the full fee to their patients.
 These practices also have the liberty of deciding the type of care they provide to patients without the input of the insurance company.
 There are plenty of benefits to being out-of-network as a dentist.